-It has been 39 years since Frank Perry‘s cult classic Mommie Dearest was released and rocked Hollywood and audiences alike.
-The film, an adaptation of Christina Crawford‘s 1978 memoir about her abusive upbringing with her adoptive mother, was annihilated by critics, but fully embraced by queer fans.
-It also became a point of contention among everyone involved in its making, from Christina Crawford to the film’s difficult star, Faye Dunaway.
+It has been 42 years since Frank Perry‘s cult classic Mommie Dearest was released and rocked Hollywood and audiences alike.
+The film is an adaptation of Christina Crawford‘s 1978 memoir about her abusive upbringing with her adoptive mother.
+It was annihilated by critics, but fully embraced by queer fans everywhere.
+It also became a point of contention among everyone involved in its making, from the real Christina Crawford to the film’s difficult star, Faye Dunaway.

 Dunaway couldn’t stand the movie:

 “It was meant to be a window into a tortured soul.
 But it was made into camp.
 I feel uncomfortable with the persona that’s out there as a result of the Crawford picture.
 It was kind of a Kabuki performance.“

 To land the role, Dunaway showed up at produced Frank Yablan‘s home dressed as Crawford head to toe.